ryanwprice/xperience-annex/activities/save-for-web.md

 ---
 title: Save for Web
-graded: y
+graded: 'y'
+published: true
 ---

 ## Instructions

 Using Photoshop’s `Save for Web` options, save the included illustration, by artist Carla Corrales, and save it as a PNG, JPG, GIF, etc. at various qualities.
 Assess the image for quality and file size and decide which settings would create the best overall output (remember to find that compromise between quality and file size).

-Post the image settings and your justifications for choosing these settings in the discussion post.
+Submit a PDF or Word Doc with your chosen image settings and your justifications for choosing these settings.

 If you don’t have Photoshop, you have a couple of options: